Sydney–Melbourne co-axial cable

-The Sydney–Melbourne co-axial cable was a major telecommunications engineering and construction project in south-eastern Australia in the early 1960s, designed to significantly increase telecommunications transmission capacity between Sydney and Melbourne and other centres, along its route including Canberra.
+The Sydney–Melbourne co-axial cable was a major telecommunications engineering and construction project in south-eastern Australia in the early 1960s, designed to significantly increase telecommunications transmission capacity between Sydney and Melbourne, and other centres along its route, including Canberra.

-The cable's route was approximately 960 km and roughly followed the Hume Highway as it existed at that time.
+The route length of the cable was approximately 960 km and roughly followed the Hume Highway as it existed at that time.
 Key points along the route were Sydney, Liverpool, Campbelltown, Bowral, Goulburn, Canberra, Yass, Gundagai, Wagga Wagga, Culcairn, Albury, Wangaratta, Benalla, Euroa, Seymour and Melbourne.

 It was five years in the making and cost £6.89 million to complete.
 Its prime purpose was to boost the capacity for telecommunications between the two major cities.
 The cable was made up of three pairs of tubes, each pair capable of carrying 1,260 simultaneous telephone connections.

-There was a marker stone commemorating the official opening of the cable at 532 Hume Highway, Casula but it has since been removed.
-There is a corresponding marker stone in Gordon Reserve near Parliament House, Melbourne.
+There was a marker stone commemorating the official opening of the cable at 532 Hume Highway, Casula, which has since been removed.
+There is a corresponding commemorative stone in Gordon Reserve near Parliament House, Melbourne.

 Origins

 The volume of telephone traffic in Australia increased significantly after World War II.
 As a result, by the 1950s the trunk network was becoming congested.
-The Postmaster-General's Department (PMG) was also pursuing a policy of automating the telephone and telegraph systems, including the introduction of subscriber-to-subscriber (rather than operator-assisted) long-distance calls.
-It was therefore decided, in 1957, that a new high capacity link would be installed between Sydney and Melbourne (via Canberra).
+The Postmaster-General's Department (PMG) was also pursuing a policy of automating the telephone and telegraph systems, including the introduction of subscriber-to-subscriber (rather than operator-assisted) long-distance calls ("subscriber trunk dialling").
+So it was decided in 1957 that a new high-capacity communications link would be installed between Sydney and Melbourne (via Canberra).

 A number of systems were considered, including radio transmission.
-Eventually the decision was taken to install a 6 tube coaxial cable.
-While this provided more capacity than was necessary at the time, it also allowed for the transmission of television signals along the route.
-The associated carrier equipment (e.g. the active electronics) was to have sufficient capacity for the first 5 years with facilities for readily increasing the number of channels to meet demand for the next 20 years.
+Eventually the decision was taken to install a six-tube coaxial cable.
+As well as providing more capacity than was necessary at the time, it also allowed for the transmission of television signals.
+The associated carrier equipment (e.g. the active electronics) was to have sufficient capacity for the first five years, with facilities for readily increasing the number of channels to meet demand for the next 20 years.